This recipe post is sponsored by Maple From Canada UK.

 WHAT ELSE YOU NEED

-What do you think of this recipe?
-Will you be trying it out any time soon?
-Please tag me in your creations on social media so I can see them!
+If you like the look of this recipe, or want to try out my recent shortbread creation, please tag me in your creations on social media so I can see them!

 Please note: This post has been sponsored by Maple From Canada UK and their products were used in this post.